txt/se16/project/_etc/README.md

 - Implement those two or three different ways;
 - Make a case that one of those ways should be adopted.

-(Note that variants of this scenario are quite common.
-E.g. for years, Microsoft eschewed software estimation methods in favor of _feature maturity_ methods; e.g. programmers only got bonuses/promoted if their proposed new features end up in the customer's build.
-Which, btw causes  the _feature creep_ problem [^sino11]<sup>,</sup>[^murp06].)

 ____

 # Why This Project?

+Variants of the above scenario are quite common.
+E.g. for years, Microsoft eschewed software estimation methods in favor of _feature maturity_ methods; e.g. programmers only got bonuses/promoted if their proposed new features end up in the customer's build.
+Which, btw causes  the _feature creep_ problem [^sino11]<sup>,</sup>[^murp06] (where software is more complex than it needs to be since it contains too many bogus features).

+Also,
+ our
+society is becoming increasingly reliant on
+_data analytics_.
 Increasingly, well-engineered software is being used by policy makers and researchers to better understand the world.
 For example, in 2013 a Nobel